 Do you remember the day when you realized you no longer needed the stabilizer in your bike?
 Well, the day will also come when you will be able to reply emails from co-workers in Shanghai, or you will be able to read signs without getting lost!

-Now that you know what is pinyin, at Hanyu Chinese School, we are happy to help you master Chinese.
+Now that you know what is pinyin, at Hanyu Chinese School, we are happy to help you master your Chinese skills.
 With our Chinese teachers who are native speakers, online campus and master classes, you can have your lessons tailored to your needs and circumstances.
 Contact us, ask for your free class and follow us on social media!